Double $J/\psi$ production as a test of parton momentum correlations in double parton scattering: -pair production from DPS with the ``pocket formula''

 As a first step, it is interesting to estimate the DPS effect with the ``pocket formula'' approximation~(\ref{eq:pocket}).
 In order to provide such an estimate, we are going to use experimentally measured $\Jp$ production cross sections at similar energies.
 Using the CERN proton beam at $400\GeV$/c to produce charm particles with incident on different nuclear targets, the NA3 experiment provided data on the production of $\Jp$ pairs on a platinum target with the production cross sections of $27 \pm 10 \pb$ per nucleon~\cite{NA3:1985rmd}, and the NA50 experiment measured single $\Jp$ production $Br(\Jp \to \mu^+ \mu^- ) \times \sigma(\Jp)$ on Be, Al, Cu, Ag, W, and Pb targets in the range between $4.717 \pm 0.026 \nb$ and $3.715 \pm 0.016 \nb$ per nucleon~\cite{NA50:2006rdp}.

-Combining the mean values of the single $\Jp$ cross section for proton-W and proton-Pb collisions, $\sigma(\Jp) \approx 12.5\mub$, and the effective cross section $\langle \seff \rangle = 4.6 \mb$ for double $\Jp$ production (cf.\ Tab.~\ref{tab:cs_eff}), we can calculate the contribution of DPS.
-However, $\sigma(\Jp)$ as measured by the NA50 collaboration includes $\Jp$ from the feed-down effect.
+Combining the mean values of the single $\Jp$ cross section for proton-W and proton-Pb collisions\footnote{We assume that all single $\Jp$ produced via the process $gg \to \Jp$, i.e., any other possible mechanism is not seen at any evidence level with provided accuracy.
+This assumption is strongly supported by the analysis in Ref.~\cite{NA50:2006rdp}}, $\sigma(\Jp) \approx 12.5\mub$, and the effective cross section $\langle \seff \rangle = 4.6 \mb$ for double $\Jp$ production (cf.\ Tab.~\ref{tab:cs_eff}), we can calculate the contribution of DPS.
+However, $\sigma(\Jp)$ as measured by the NA50 collaboration includes $\Jp$ from the feed-down effect, i.e., the final $\Jp$ state could be a result not only of prompt $\Jp$ production but also of the decay of higher mass states, $\psi' \to \Jp + X$ and $\chi_c \to \Jp + \gamma$.
 To consider this effect, we cast formula~(\ref{eq:pocket}) into the form

 (cf.\ also the discussion in Ref.~\cite{Lansberg:2014swa}), where $r_{\Jp} = 0.62\pm0.04$, $r_{\psi'} = 0.08\pm0.02$, and $r_{\chi_c} = 0.30\pm0.08$ are feed-down fractions~\cite{Digal:2001ue}.
 Performing this calculation, we obtain $\sigma_{DPS}(\Jp\Jp) = 2.6\pb$.
-Utilizing the double $\Jp$ production cross section measured by the NA3 experiment, the fraction of DPS events can be estimate to be $f_{DP} \approx 9.6\%$.
+Utilizing the double $\Jp$ production cross section measured by the NA3 experiment, the fraction of DPS events can be estimate to be $f_{\rm DP} \approx 0.096$.